NaClSSS/NVB/README.md

    - The specific attributes of the views can be specified as an NVB data, which can achieve dynamic binding.
 If dynamic binding is not needed, the value of the attribute can be directly specified, and there is no need to wrap the value as an NVB data.
    - Users only need to specify the attributes of the views, and the system will automatically generate the visualization.
 Users do not need to care about the visualization aspect or write visualization code.
    - If users need to customize the view, they can define their own view based on NVB specifications (currently referring to existing view classes), and then use it like using an existing view.
+   - We will provide richer preset view types in the future.
    - NVB also provides some widgets to help users build control panels, which are generally similar to views, but do not require binding data.
 3. Interaction:
    - Based on dynamic binding, users can achieve all types of interaction by modifying the data, transformations or selection information corresponding to other views in the event handling of the interaction.
 This is **the most fundamental difference in using NVB for coding**, based on our data abstraction.